 - 1. "Word Power Made Easy New Revised and Expanded Edit ion", First Edition, Norman Lewis, Goyal Publisher. - 2.
-"Essential English Grammar", Raymond Murphy, Cam bridge University Press, new edition - 3.
+"Essential English Grammar", Raymond Murphy, Cam bridge University Press, new edition 3.
 "The 7 habits of Highly Effective People" by Stephen R. Covey

-- CO1: Rectify Indianism and have better ability to frame grammatically correct sentences and usage of tenses and article - CO2: Exhibit knowledge of correct pronunciation of words - CO3: Increase the number of words in his/her day-to-day usage of vocabulary - CO4: Confidently attempt writing grammatically correct English paragraphs and express themselves - CO5: Reflect elevated standard of learning through the implementation of creative cognitive technique
+- Rectify Indianism and have better ability to frame grammatically correct sentences. - Exhibit knowledge of correct pronunciation of words. - Exhibit amplified level of confidence to express themselves in English. - Reflect elevated standard of learning through the implementation of creative cognitive techniques. - Understand the correct usage of Tenses and Articles. - Increase the number of words in his/her day to day usage of vocabulary - Confidently attempt writing grammatically correct English paragraphs.
+L2